The latest industry news and insights

 One potential area in which business data could be placed at risk is when an employee is terminated from, or otherwise leaves, the company.
 By way of an example, CYFOR has dealt with cases where a current employee of a firm has decided to migrate to a competitor and has stolen sensitive company information, including customer databases and financial data.
 Such intellectual property theft can often be damaging to a firm, as sensitive data being provided to a competitor or used to form a new start-up business can result in a loss of customers.

-There are ways to prevent against such business data theft occurring, as well as methods to identify employee activity following a suspected breach.
-Restrictions on office computer systems, such as limiting employee access to personal email or denying users the ability to attach external USB devices, can assist in reducing an employee’s ability to take sensitive data off site.
+Protecting your business data should be high on the agenda.
+There are various preventative methods which can be implemented to prevent data theft from occurring, as well as methods to identify employee activity following a suspected breach.
+Restrictions on office computer systems, such as limiting employee access to personal email or denying users the ability to attach external USB devices, can assist in reducing an employee’s ability to take sensitive data off-site.

 In the instance that preventative measures are not implemented, or fail to contain a data breach, it may be necessary to investigate the suspect employee’s computer systems to determine how the breach occurred, the extent of the breach and the nature of the data compromised.
 Should the evidence collected from an investigation be required in a court of law, it is imperative that the forensic integrity of such data is maintained.

 CYFOR can create a forensic image of the computer, or computers, believed to have been responsible for the data breach, maintaining the integrity of crucial evidential information.
 Such diligence will ensure that any evidence reported upon will be admissible in a court of law.

 CYFOR are specialists in protecting your business data.
 We can carry out an investigation into a suspect employee’s computer to determine critical information, such as: